-2. Golden Valley Country Club - Box Culvert, Overflow Weir, and Downstream Channel (Constructed 1994)
+4. Golden Valley Country Club - Box Culvert, Overflow Weir, and Downstream Channel (Constructed 1994)

 - a.
 The channel and riprap armoring from Pennsylvania Avenue to the box culvert appeared to be in satisfactory condition. - b.
 The box culvert, joints, and railings appeared to be in satisfactory condition. - c.
 The overflow weir (earth berm) appeared to be in satisfactory condition and has been maintained by the Golden Valley Country Club staff as manicured fairway turf. - d.
 Some sediment deposition was observed on the north (left) bank just upstream of the box culvert on top of the riprap, consistent with previous years. - e.
 Some sediment deposition in other upstream areas was observed.
 This may have been due to low water levels. - f.
-A new outfall into the creek has been installed from the development north of the creek along Pennsylvania Avenue. - g.
 A tree is growing into the downstream side of the box culvert.
-The tree is growing through the last joint on the top right of the culvert. - h.
+The tree is growing through the last joint on the top right of the culvert. - g.
 Near Pennsylvania avenue, a large chunk of concrete was observed in the channel near the right bank.
 At roughly the same cross section of the creek, a fence was observed on the left bank.
 The fence starts on the hill of the right bank and extends to be partially in the creek.

-- Remove tree that is growing into the box culvert. - Monitor sediment deposition on the north (left) bank just upstream of the box culvert.
+• Remove tree that is growing into the box culvert.

+Monitor sediment deposition on the north (left) bank just upstream of the box culvert.

-3. Westbrook Road Crossing (Constructed 1993)
+5. Westbrook Road Crossing (Constructed 1993)

 - a.
 The concrete Bebo arch culvert appeared to be in satisfactory condition. - b.
-The water level at the staff gauge was measured at 854.91 feet. - c.
-In 2022, City of Golden Valley staff repaired the spalled concrete and exposed rebar that were previously observed around the storm sewer pipe entering the culvert on the west (left) side. - d.
-In 2022, City of Golden Valley staff repaired deteriorating grout and adjusting rings in the downstream east (right) catch basin. - e.
-A scour hole was observed by the inlet pipe. - f.
+The water level at the staff gauge was measured at 853.65 feet. - c.
+A scour hole was observed by the inlet pipe. - d.
 Longitudinal hairline cracks were observed on the top of sections of the Bebo culvert, extending across the entire section (pre-cast section) width.
 The cracks are approximately 2 feet off-center of the structure.
-These cracks are consistent with previous inspections and have been noted since 2002. - g.
+These cracks are consistent with previous inspections and have been noted since 2002. - e.
 Spalled concrete was observed at multiple locations upstream and downstream of the culvert at the top of the wing walls and head wall.
-This is consistent with previous inspections and has been noted since 2007. - h.
-Spalled concrete was observed in the downstream left catch basin. - i.
-Westbrook Road over the culvert was repaved in 2022.
+This is consistent with previous inspections and has been noted since 2007. - f.

-j.
 The railings appeared to be in satisfactory condition.